Reginald Maudling: Family life

 Maudling married actress Beryl Laverick (1919–1988) in 1939.
 They had three sons and a daughter, Caroline Maudling, who became a journalist in the 1960s as the "travelling teenager" of the Daily Mail and, among other things, appeared alongside John Lennon on BBC TV's Juke Box Jury in 1963.

 Maudling's mother had disowned him as a result of his marriage, and Maudling did not attend her funeral in 1956.
 When Caroline aroused comment by having a child out of wedlock in the late 1960s, Maudling was staunch in her defence, publicly expressing paternal pride.
 Beryl Maudling's body was buried next to her husband's at Little Berkhamsted.

 In popular culture

 Maudling was portrayed by actor Michael Culkin in the BBC-produced 2018 limited television series A Very English Scandal.
+He was also frequently referred to in the BBC television comedy series Monty Python’s Flying Circus.